Bachelor of Science

 What should I study at school?

-You need a sound knowledge of Mathematics and we recommend you study Biology and/or Chemistry and/or Physics.
+We assume you will have a sound knowledge of Mathematics and, depending on the major you wish to complete, we recommend you study Biology and/or Chemistry and/or Physics.

 Can I apply for early entry?